sveiae/website/_posts/2021-03-10-intrusion-detection-tests.md

 **Want a tool that does it all for you?**
 These tests need to be done securely.
 If you're unsure, or don't have the time to compile your own tests, register to use our tool below.

+# Create an account and start testing!
-Current capabilities for detection and monitoring
+Current tests for detection and monitoring:

 <style>
 .tablelines table, .tablelines td, .tablelines th {
         border: 1px gray;
         }
 </style>
 |                       |  **Intrusion Detection** | **Intrusion Prevention**   | **Security Event Monitoring** |
 | malware               | :heavy_check_mark:       | :heavy_check_mark:         | :heavy_check_mark:            |
 | exploits              | :heavy_check_mark:       | :heavy_check_mark:         | :heavy_check_mark:            |